top of page

 CREATIVE COLLABORATIONS

 Everything at the SOMA Affordable Art Sale is under $200 By Cindy Perman The SOMA Affordable Art Sale organizers: Natalie Crandall, Magie Serpica, Sumana Ghosh-Witherspoon and Ken Stanek.
 Photo by Megan Fulop.
 SOMA Affordable Art Sale is the brainchild of three local artists who met while selling their art at events.
 They got to know each other by comparing notes on the good and bad of each event.
-Natalie Crandall and her whimsical designs at a summer art sale.
-Photo by Elise
+After one whose sales were particularly disappointing, they had an idea: Why no

 Cindy Perman